 The financial impact of fraudulent activity identified in July 2022 has been quantified as £948k.
-Whilst £300k remains on the Council's balance sheet and is being dealt with separately, £648k has already been lost to revenue, and subsequently to the General Fund.
+Whilst £300k has been recovered, £648k has been lost to revenue, and subsequently to the General Fund.
 This element is the subject of an insurance claim.